ossc-db/pg_hint_plan/README.md

 #### Work with `pg_stat_statements`

 `pg_stat_statements` generates a query id ignoring comments.
-As the result the identical queires with different hints are summerized as the same query.
+As the result, the identical queries with different hints are summarized as the same query.

 ## Requirements